 If everything has to go to you to operate, how can you leave?
 Is there anything really to buy or transfer? read more…

 What would someone do if they had a blank check and owned your company?

 Growth for growth’s sake can get a business into trouble, but if you want to maximize the sale value of your company, you have to put things in place to give the buyer the opportunity to take the company forwards.
 Even though it might be the end of the journey for you, remember that it’s the very start of the journey for them.
 Your company has to be equipped to take them somewhere.

 Think transferable value or in plain english, transferable cash flow.
-If someone where to purchase your company how fast could they 5x your current cash flow? read more…
+If someone were to purchase your company, how fast could they x5 your current cash flow? read more…

 So many entrepreneurs are addicted to growth for growth’s sake.
 Do you know why you are pursuing growth?
 Chasing the carrot at the end of the stick can be disastrous if you don’t know why you are doing it.
 You can easily put yourself in that classic cartoon scenario of the road runner where you keep running and you don’t notice you’re 10ft off the cliff, then you look down and…… sh*t!

 The pursuit of growth really can be distracting if you don’t put it into the context of a bigger strategy or plan.
 Even the best in the business have run off the cliff before realizing where they were. read more…

 Almost all business owners know they want recurring revenue and know they should have it, but how many of them actually try hard enough to get it?
 There are some key challenges that companies and owners must face when trying to reshape their revenue structure, and trust me it’s worth it!